 Major events established and implemented by the Mississippi Gulf Coast Community College Alumni Association include Homecoming, the Annual Spring Reception, the Annual Bulldog Tailgate, and county/chapter meetings.

 During Homecoming, the Alumni Association recognizes notable alumni by inducting them into the college Hall of Fame.
 Established in 1970, the Alumni Hall of Fame honors former students bringing fame and honor to the college through their achievements.
 Other events carried out by the Alumni Association during Homecoming include the Alumni Art Show, Archives Exhibit, and Homecoming Cookout reunions for former classes by year.

 The Annual Spring Reception includes recognition of honors for high performing MGCCC employees.
-Three faculty members who have made a significant impact at the college are recognized as Instructors of the Year.
-Chosen from each campus, Instructors of the Year are nominated by students and colleagues.
+Four faculty members who have made a significant impact at the college are recognized as Instructors of the Year.
+Chosen from each campus and combined centers, Instructors of the Year are nominated by students and colleagues.
 Also during the Annual Spring Reception, four outstanding MGCCC employees are honored as L.N.
 Dantzler Difference Makers for their tireless work and positive attitudes.
 These Difference Makers are nominated by their peers.

 The Mississippi Gulf Coast Community College Foundation

 The Mississippi Gulf Coast Community College Foundation, Inc. was established and chartered in 1974 for the purpose of providing opportunities for the investment of funds, either designated or undesignated, for use in long-range plans and scholarship programs.
 The Foundation is a 501(c)(3) nonprofit organization and is governed by a Board of Directors, on which the MGCCC President and two MGCCC Executive Council members serve ex officio.